aarepalm/NumberReverser/README.md

 # NumberReverser
 Reverses a number.
-Reverse a given int value using three different algorithms.
+Reverses a given int value using three different algorithms.
 Shows that works ok with multi-digit numbers, single-digit numbers and a 0.

 # Compile